Day 1: Arrival Into Barranqilla

 In the morning we'll head out to Cienaga Grande in Salamanca.
 The Ciénaga Grande (Great Marsh) and Isla Salamanca National Parks lie along the Caribbean coast between Baranquilla and Santa Marta.
 This marshland is formed by the delta created as the Magdalena River enters the Atlantic.
 Once there we will take a small boat to bird among the mangrove stands.
 We can also bird along the main coast road, stopping at intervals to scan the pools, etc. We will look for Chestnut-winged Chachalacas as they stand in full view on cacti.
 We will also look for Lesser Yellow-headed Vulture, American Pygmy Kingfisher, Bronze-brown Cowbird (endemic), Red-rumped Woodpecker, Northern Scrub Flycatcher, Wood Stork and Sapphire-bellied Hummingbird (endemic).
 Along the Ciénaga in the various pools we'll look for White-cheeked Pintail and Large-billed Tern as well as countless shorebirds.
 We will lodge Minca.

 We'll rise early and begin birding along the Minca road towards the Cuchilla de san Lorenzo.
-At the lower elevations we'll look for Rufous-capped Warbler and Swallow Tanager as well as Coppery Emerald, Black-and-white Owl, Royal Flycatcher, Golden-winged Sparrow and of course the Rosy Thrush-Tanager.
+At the lower elevations we'll look for Rufous-capped Warbler and Swallow Tanager as well as Coppery Emerald, Black-&-white Owl, Royal Flycatcher, Golden-winged Sparrow and of course the Rosy Thrush-Tanager.
 We'll stop frequently as we climb towards our lodgings at "El Dorado" where we will spend the night.
 Species to look for include Northern Oriole, Tennessee Warbler and other winter visitors as well as Yellow-legged and Black-hooded Thrush.
 The first endemics can be seen above 1200m.a.s.l.
 At this altitude we'll look for Santa Marta Brush-finch and White-lored Warbler and Blossomcrown, Santa Marta Parakeet, Santa Marta Mountain-tanager, White-tailed Starfrontlet, Santa Marta Bush-tyrant, Santa Marta Antpitta, Golden-crowned Whitestart, Red-billed Parrot, Band-tailed Guan, and Barred Forest-falcon.
-After a full day, we will lodge at "El Dorado".
+We will lodge at "El Dorado" .

 Day 5: Parque Tayrona